Galva101/ESC401_HPC_Learning_Goals/ESC401-Learning-Goals.md

 -   Synchronization on the GPU, for example "reduce" clause, or "atomic" or "critical" pragmas.
 Performance of each.

+    -   An implicit synchronization happens when leaving a "kernels" or "parallel" region
+    -   There is no implicit synchronization inside a parallel region
+        -   The order of loop execution is not preserved - indexes are processed in any order
+    -   Loop execution order is preserved in the kernels construct
+        -   Each loop is a separate kernel invocation on the device
     -   Critical: worst.
         -   "implementing a barrier or critical section across workers or vector lanes using atomic